Once a repeat title contender, the Storm starts the 2019 WNBA season as an unlucky underdog

 “No pressure, right,” Canada said, laughing.
 “I’ve played basketball my whole life so it’s just going out there and playing my game.”

-Despite playing her 16th season, Bird had one of her best years in 2018 while averaging 7.1 assists and shooting 44.8 percent on three-pointers — both personal bests — and scoring 10.1 point per game.
+Despite playing her 16th season, Bird had one of her best years in 2018 while averaging 7.1 assists and shooting 44.8 percent on three-pointers — both personal bests — and scoring 10.1 points per game.

 The Storm selected Canada No. 5 overall in the 2018 WNBA draft believing that she’d one day take over for Bird.